theo546/pac/README.md

 ```

 ## Change log
+1.0.5_1 fixed a bug for the upcoming aur updater system and optimized some code<br>
 1.0.5 big update! changed form of 'pac help', optimized a little bit the code(with function)<br>
     - added version of aur package for future update system for aur!<br>
 1.0.4_8 auto delete folder that end with pacAUR in the temp folder<br>